dikarel/github-follow-widget/readme.md

 The architecture is MVVM-inspired, with UI state management handled by view-models that are then rendered via stateless components.

-Business logic is implemented via "service classes", ensuring that model classes don't accumulate business logic over time and become bloated
+Business logic is implemented via services, ensuring that models don't accumulate business logic over time and become bloated

 The source code is split into: